agileproducts/blogsource/_posts/2012-12-07-dedicated_points_budgets_for_each_stakeholder_are_a_bad_idea.md

 layout: posts
 title: Dedicated points budgets for each stakeholder are a bad idea
 tags: Agile Planning
+summary: Having a hypothecated points budget for each stakeholder in a project leads to poor prioritisation and a fragmented delivery.
 ---

 *Having a hypothecated points budget for each stakeholder in a project leads to poor prioritisation and a fragmented delivery.
 Squabbling stakeholders should be convinced with quantitative evidence rather than appeased with salami-slicing, and simply over-ruled if all else fails.*